Oceanir

 Should I confront the listing agent?+

-No. Preserve screenshots, save the photo file, and report the listing to the platform (Zillow, Realtor.com, Facebook Marketplace).
-If there's financial loss, file a report with the FTC and your state attorney general.
+No. Preserve screenshots, save the photo file, and report the listing to the platform.
+If there is financial loss, file a report with the FTC and your state attorney general.
 Confronting the agent gives them time to delete evidence.

 Does Oceanir work on listing screenshots?+